 Michigan State has more than 80 sworn police officers certified by the State of Michigan on campus.
 Additional campus safety and security services include late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks and controlled residence hall access.

 MSU, in compliance with a federal law called the Clery Act, publishes an Annual Security and Fire Safety Report that provides MSU students and employees (both current and prospective) with information about the campus, police and public safety resources, reporting crimes, fire and medical emergencies, crime and fire prevention, victim support services, crime statistics, fire statistics, the crime and fire log, the University’s Relationship Violence and Sexual Misconduct Policy, the MSU Drug and Alcohol Policy and more.
-A hard copy of this document may be obtained by contacting the Department of Student Life at (517) 355-8286, or emailing email@example.com.
+A hard copy of this document may be obtained by contacting the Clery Act Compliance Coordinator at (517) 353-2620 or firstname.lastname@example.org.

 MSU is committed to cultivating a safe and inclusive campus community characterized by caring and respect for others.
 This promise extends to you whether you are a student, faculty or staff member, patient or visitor.

-Visit the MSU Police community outreach page for more information, including details about our Inclusion and Anti-Bias Unit.
+Visit the MSU Police community commitment page for more information, including details about our commitment to equity, Community Engagement Unit, and more.

 In accordance with the Clery Act, the MSU Police Department operates an emergency notification system through email, text message or voice message sent to phones with campus safety warnings and information.
 Parents and guardians are welcome to subscribe to MSU Alerts to receive the same messages.